Connect your existing authentication system to cStar so customers can use their own account for support. No separate cStar login required.

 };

-// Remove undefined, sort keys alphabetically
+// Remove undefined values, sort keys alphabetically

 const filtered = Object.fromEntries(